AdvayRoongta/TableTennisBot/README.md

 <br>

 Most Table Tennis robots are developed at Google Deepmind or MIT.
 Although they are way better than mine, they cost thousands of dollars to make and develop.
 I made mine to just return the ball to a simple practice shot, rather than all different possible shots.
+Mine uses a vslot with a gantry plate on top.
+Connected to the gantry are my camera and paddle.
+The gantry will move based on camera input to the motor, which is connected to the gantry via a belt.

 # It has: